-The interviewer is trying to learn more about your level of comfort and confidence with a leadership role.
-Remember, interviewers want to see you be successful!
-Your answer will show them where you may need extra support or training, if hired.
+The interviewer is trying to learn more about your level of comfort and confidence in a leadership role.
+Remember, interviewers, want to see you be successful!
+Your answer will show them where you may need extra support or training if hired.

-Be transparent with the interviewer about what aspect of the role you see as a challenge; however, you must avoid talking yourself our of the role.
-For instance; if you are to lead a group of 50 people in this position, avoid saying that the biggest challenge will be in leading a large team.
-Keep your answer positive and provide a solution to the challenge.
+Be transparent with the interviewer about what aspect of the role you see as a challenge; however, you must avoid talking yourself out of the role.
+For instance; if you are to lead a group of 50 people in this position, avoid saying that the most significant challenge will be in leading a large team.
+Keep your answer positive and provide a solution to the problem.

 "I believe that the biggest leadership challenge in this role will be taking on the task of getting to know each team member on an individual basis.
-This will be a time consuming task but I am looking forward to it!
-I like to be engaged in the lives of my team because I feel that it creates more productive employees."
+This task will be a time-consuming one, but I am looking forward to it!
+I like to be engaged in the lives of my team.
+I feel that it creates productive employees."